MichaelDevenport/pins/README.md

 Plus sign up at [Youmix.me](http://www.youmix.me) and add tutorials it's free, fun, and you'll be invoved with like minded people.
 Thats it Yay !

-Enjoy this application and KEEP ON LEARNING !
-Michael Devenport (student)
+Enjoy this application and rem this hash error!  {(persistence) is KEY VALUE = "diligence".}  Michael Devenport (student, educator, developer)

 ps: You will need to index the pins model to use the search function google 'searchkick' + add this code to any form file for sound fx <code><%= render 'shared/form_audio' %></code> ;-)

 I would personally like to thank OMR, MackenzieChild, and the awesome Michael Hartl for providing resources i used to learn web development over 2015.
-Tars guys - - i love you too
+Tars guys - - i love you too for all you're help.